Loaf-tanning salon lies?

 Getting fresh with the truth?

-Maybe you’ve followed your nose to a tempting display of unwrapped loaves, perhaps in wicker baskets on wooden shelves, like you’d expect to see in a local artisan/craft bakery, accompanied by claims such as 'freshly baked', 'baked in store', 'freshly prepared', 'baked today'.
+Maybe you’ve followed your nose to a tempting display of unwrapped loaves, perhaps sitting in wicker baskets on wooden shelves, like you might expect to see in a local artisan / craft bakery, accompanied by 'freshly baked in store today' type claims.

 Gram for gram, these products cost more than the plastic-wrapped, additive-laden factory stuff in the next aisle, but surely they’re worth the extra?
-After all, the labels and signs promise you they were ‘freshly baked in-store today’ or similar.
-So you pick up the tongs and slip a reassuringly-expensive, non-UPF loaf into a paper bag, comforted that it cost less than Real Bread from an independent bakery, so it’s still a bargain, right?
+After all, the supermarket is effectively promising you the same as you'd get in an independent bakery but at a cut price, right?
+There's not a list of additives in sight, so you pick up the tongs and slip that reassuringly-expensive 'bargain' of a non-UPF loaf into a brown paper bag.

 The Real Bread Campaign’s (Not so great) British Fake Off investigations reveal that:

-- None of the UK’s 10 largest supermarket chains bakes everything from scratch in all of its stores.
+- None of the UK’s 10 largest supermarket chains makes everything from scratch in all of its stores.

-- Some of the chains make nothing from scratch in any of their stores.
+- Seven of the chains make nothing from scratch in any of their stores.

 - Many products are manufactured elsewhere and merely re-baked in-store.

-- Some products are frozen for transport and storage between manufacture and re-baking.
+- Some of those products are frozen for transport and storage, with potentially two years between manufacture and re-baking.

 - Some products are manufactured outside the UK.

-How is a shopper to know which products in a particular store were genuinely made when, where, how and by whom the chain’s marketing claims?
+How is a shopper to know which products in a particular store were genuinely made there on that day and which were manufactured elsewhere?
 Good question…

 The Campaign publishes examples of marketing claims on its Facebook page.